Without a doubt, one of the great watershed moments in U.S. history is the day indoor plumbing was first installed.

 Built in 1937, the home's original copper tubing continues to perform, day after day, long after many other building products such as windows and major appliances have been replaced, according to Andy Kireta Jr., CDA's national program manager for tube, pipe and fittings.

 "This home gives testimony to the longevity of copper pipe," says Kireta.
-"No other plumbing system (except for turn-of-the century systems made with red brass, an 85% copper alloy) can rival copper for its durability and performance.
-In fact, copper is so durable, it's the only plumbing product that comes with a 50-year manufacturers' limited warranty."
+"No other plumbing system (except for turn-of-the century systems made with red brass, an 85% copper alloy) can rival copper for its durability and performance."

 In recognition of its antique yet fully functional copper plumbing system, CDA announced that the Fort Wayne residence is the first - of what they hope will be many more - to be designated "A Copper Quality Home."
 Meanwhile, the search continues for an original copper installation dating to 1927.